morepath/morepath/doc/design.rst

 The system allows multiple applications to be published at the same time.
 Applications work in isolation from each other by default.
-For instance, publishing a model on a URL will not affect another application, and publishing a view for a model will not make that view available in the other application.
+For instance, publishing a model on a URL does not affect another application, and publishing a view for a model does not make that view available in the other application.

 Sharing between applications